 Augusta Gold Corp. (formerly known as Bullfrog Gold Corp., the "Company") is a junior exploration company engaged in the acquisition and exploration of properties that may contain gold, silver, and other metals in the United States.
 The Company's target properties are those that have been the subject of historical exploration.
-The Company owns, controls or has acquired mineral rights on Federal patented and unpatented mining claims in the state of Nevada for the purpose of exploration and potential development of gold, silver, and other metals on a total of approximately 7,800 acres.
+The Company owns, controls or has acquired mineral rights on Federal patented and unpatented mining claims in the state of Nevada for the purpose of exploration and potential development of gold, silver, and other metals.
 The Company plans to review opportunities and acquire additional mineral properties with current or historic precious and base metal mineralization with meaningful exploration potential.

 The Company's properties do not have any reserves.
-The Company plans to conduct exploration programs on these properties with the objective of ascertaining whether any of its properties contain economic concentrations of precious and base metals that are prospective for mining.
+The Company plans to conduct exploration and engineering evaluation programs on these properties with the objective of ascertaining whether any of its properties contain economic concentrations of precious and base metals that are prospective for mining.